Projects We’re Working On

 Q: Okay, tell us - what’s the first one?

-A: My upcoming book Highly Scientific Record is almost here.
+My upcoming book Highly Scientific Record is almost here.

-It follows a sixteen-year-old who never meant to start a journal… but his counselor suggested it, so he decided to treat it like an “experiment.”
+The first one follows a sixteen-year-old who never meant to start a journal… but his counselor suggested it, so he decided to treat it like an “experiment.”

 What starts out as scribbles and notes slowly becomes a record of awkward moments, strange days, disasters, and unexpected growth.